A common question among vapers is “Should I use Nic Salts or Freebase Nicotine?”

 It is important that you get the right information from a reliable source so you can make the choice that is most suited to your needs.
 Make sure you buy your e-liquid from a reputable company with well-trained staff to guide you in your decision.

-You can purchase both nic salts and freebase e-liquid from any of our SMKD stores or online on our SMKD website.
+You can purchase both nic salts and freebase e-liquid from any of our SMKD stores or online on the SMKD website.

 Why not follow us on social media to keep up to date with our latest news, deals, and reviews.
 If you found this article on Nic Salts or Freebase Nicotine helpful, visit our news page for our most recent FAQ articles and reviews.